scott-riley/strtrkt/README.md

 ## Features

 - All the great stuff from [React Isomorphic Starterkit](https://github.com/RickWong/react-isomorphic-starterkit) including:
-  - Super nice npm run stuff
+  - Simple koa server for universal rendering
   - ES2015 + ES7 love with Babel
-  - Hot Reload
+  - Hot Module Reload
+- Heroku-ready for production deployment (almost, needs work)
+- Automatic gzip on server
 - Component-specific, namespaced CSS
 - Separation of ‘marketing’ site and application out-of-the-box
 - Convention for global Components for sharing between app and site